“We use science to understand and manage the danger of motorcycling. We do not promote motorcycling, we promote making informed choices.” NMI

 4 of the 4 motorcyclists fatalities were the Motorcycle Striking (rear ending) the Vehicle in front of the motorcycle.

 ZERO of the fatalities were the motorcycle being struck from behind.

-It is dangerous to drive motorcycles due to control issues.
+As you now know, from this section explaining the “motorcycle is the striking vehicle” data, it is dangerous to drive motorcycles due to control issues.

-2. Learn how to manage the intensity of the danger and the exposure to danger, separately.
+Once you understand that there is danger, be sure to learn how to manage the intensity of the danger and the exposure to danger, separately.

 The dose-of-danger is the product of both the intensity of the danger and the amount of time you are exposed to the danger.
 Motorcycle drivers have control over exposure to danger.
 Learn how to reduce your exposure.
 We have limited control over the intensity of the danger.
 We encourage learning how to reduce the intensity of the danger.